 If you find yourself lashing out more often than not, there is something you can do to alleviate the pressure.
 Becoming more aware of your subconscious activity can help you avoid impulsive, hurtful behavior in the future.

 It sure is!
-The word subconsciousness refers to the state of not being wholly conscious, when your conscious mind is at rest.
+The word subconsciousness refers to the state of not being wholly conscious when your conscious mind is at rest.
 50-60% of your mental processes consist of subconscious activity, which applies to any activity outside active conscious awareness.

 The subconscious plays a crucial role in shaping personality, behavior, and character.
 It is the storehouse of memories, experiences, and values within the mind.

-Most people suffer from lack of productivity because of their subconsciousness.
+Most people suffer from a lack of productivity because of their subconsciousness.
 However, the subconscious can be trained with the help of mindfulness meditation to become more aware of the present moment.

 Have you ever felt suddenly and inexplicably anxious when meeting someone for the first time?
 This is the effect of the subconscious mind.

 How about your physical response when an attractive person walks into the room?
-Pay attention next time and you’ll notice how your posture and disposition changes in the presence of someone you find attractive.
+Pay attention next time and you’ll notice how your posture and disposition change in the presence of someone you find attractive.

 Here’s another classic example of the subconscious at work: stress eating.
 Anxiety is a very normal reaction to daily stressors, but most people don’t have effective strategies for dealing with stress.
 Stress-eating is a classic example of how your subconscious mind can take the wheel.